michaeldll/midas-experiment/README.md

 # hunter-gatherer boilerplate

-As barebones as I can go.
-You probably don't want to use this boilerplate, but feel free to.
+As barebones as I want to go.
+You probably don't want to use this.

 Featuring:

-- Only 2 dependencies : `esbuild` and its' SASS plugin
+- Only 2 dependencies
 - Fast build times
 - Typescript and SASS support